HarshitDawar55/Hadoop-v2-MasterNode/README.md

 ------------

 * Hotspot Java Version 8 is required.
 In this role, specifically java version jdk-8u271-linux-x64.rpm is used.
 It might be possible that, this version is not available now online.
 * Download any version of oracle/hotspot java version 8, place the file in the "files" folder in the role.
+In this role, the folder is not present because it was empty, so it was not uploaded.
+Therefore, first of all create that folder & then place that jdk downloaded in this folder.
+* Remember to download that jdk that ends with **linux-x64**.
 * The jdk name in the task named "Copying the Java Software!" should be replaced by the name of the jdk downloaded.
+* The group name of the systems that has to be configured for Master Node should be **"MasterNode"** in the Inventory File.

 Role Variables
 --------------

-**NameNode_Format** => This should be assigned to "no" when the NameNode is formatted for the first time.
+**NameNode_Format** => This should be assigned to "no" when the NameNode is already been formatted for the first time.
 But as & when re-formatting is required, it can be again set to "yes".
 By default, it is set to "yes".
 <br />

 **softwares** => This is the directory where the JDK will be copied.